 In the first game, if you manage to find the final water rune and the final wind rune and manage to have two people in your party use their final spells, you will hit all of the enemies on the screen For Massive Damage and heal most of your health at the same time.
 This is particularly useful for the later boss fights, especially the last boss fight.

 In the first game, there are a couple of exploits for taking a detour from The One True Sequence.
 Before going to the castle, go outside, alone, and run away from enemies until you find three BonBons.
 Easy kill, and hey, level 9!
 After that, you have a choice of going to Sarady either by yourself or with Ted.
-I suggest getting Ted for more durability in the fights, and because you get a Prosperity Rune (double money) instead of a Fortune Rune.
+Go alone, you get the Fortune Rune (double EXP); go with Ted, you get the Prosperity Rune (double money).

 Its easy to read Gremio being this towards The Hero in the first game.
 Almost every sentence he speaks relates in some way to the "young master".
 Though he claims he thinks of Tir as more of a son or brother.